mipals/BoundaryIntegralEquations.jl/docs/src/theory_lossy.md

 ![LossySystem](figures/lossy_system.png)

 ## Iterative Solution Scheme
 The large lossy system of equations is ill-conditioned.
 As such, solving it through a conventional iterative solution scheme does not work.
 To resolve this, a Schur complement preconditioning step is used to reduce to a linear system that only has $\mathbf{p}_a$ as a DOF.
 The resulting system is well-conditioned and can be solved using an iterative solution scheme.
-A brief derivation similar to that found in Paper J2 is restated here.
+A brief derivation similar to that found in [Preuss2023](@cite) is restated here.

 Due to the simplicity of the isothermal boundary condition the thermal mode can easily be removed using that
 ```math